DanieleSassoli/kamon-akka/README.md

 ### Getting Started

-Kamon akka module is currently available for Scala 2.10, 2.11 and 2.12.
+Kamon akka module is currently available for Scala 2.10, 2.11, 2.12 and 2.13.

+**Since Kamon 2.0 there are no separate artifacts per akka version, the jar is released as kamon-akka**

 Supported releases and dependencies are shown below.